shuozh/resLF/README.md

 We provide different downsampling methods named 'Bicubic' and 'Blur'.
 In 'Blur', the sub-aperture images are first blurred using the normalized box filter (the filter size is $scale \times scale$), then regularly decimated to the desired resolution.
 In 'Bicubic', the sub-aperture images are directly downsampled using bicubic downsampling method.

 Note that 'Blur' downsampling method achieves better results compared with 'Bicubic' downsampling method.

 ### Dataset:
 The training and testing example dataset can be found at: http://lightfields.stanford.edu/ (Lytro Illum), https://mmspg.epfl.ch/downloads/epfl-light-field-image-dataset/ (Lytro Illum) and  https://lightfield-analysis.uni-konstanz.de (Synthesis Light Field).
+See Training/Testing Dataset.txt.

 ### Envs: